scribe-security/docs/docs/CLI/valint/README.md

 ```

 ## Configuration
-Use default configuration path `.valint.yaml`, or provide a custom path using `--config` flag.
+Use the default configuration path `.valint.yaml`, or provide a custom path using `--config` flag.

 See detailed [configuration](docs/configuration.md)

 # Cosign support
-[Cosign](https://github.com/sigstore/cosign) is and awesome tool that  aims to make signatures invisible infrastructure.
+[Cosign](https://github.com/sigstore/cosign) is an innovative tool that aims to make signatures an invisible infrastructure.
-Valint supports integration with the awesome `cosign` cli tool and other `sigstore` verification process.
+Valint supports integration with the awesome `cosign` cli tool and other parts of the `sigstore` verification process.

 <details>
   <summary> CycloneDX verification using cosign </summary>